fred-aghq/comfy-docker-2/README.md

 # comfy-docker-2

+> Note: Original design was mine/written by "hand" but I have done a lot of (planned and supervised) refactoring using Claude.
+Feel free to call me out on AI slop.

 Run multiple ComfyUI instances in Docker — different CUDA, Python, PyTorch and ComfyUI versions side by side, sharing one models directory.

 **TL;DR:**